University campus in Michigan

 Michigan community colleges charge approximately $100-$150 per credit hour for in-district students, meaning two years (60 credits) costs roughly $6,000-$9,000.
 With the Community College Guarantee making tuition free for recent high school graduates and Michigan Reconnect covering adults 25+, many students pay nothing for their first two years (Michigan.gov MiStudentAid).
 By completing general education, business foundations, and introductory computing at community college, students reduce total bachelor's degree costs by $20,000-$35,000.
 Grand Rapids Community College, Washtenaw Community College, and Macomb Community College all offer business and computing courses that transfer smoothly to IS programs at four-year universities.

-Why Study Information Systems in Michigan?
+Why Pursue an Information Systems Degree in Michigan?

 Industry & Workforce